ebullient/campaign-notes/gm-story/plot-elements.md

 * [Jarlaxle Baenre](../compendium/Jarlaxle%20Baenre.md) (Divine Contention) has much to gain if Leilon’s rebuilding is successful, and even more to lose if the followers of Myrkul or Talos control the High Road.

 ### Orcs
+Displaced Many Arrows tribe allied with CoT

+### Other

+- [ ] [Dazlyn Grayshard](../Dazlyn%20Grayshard.md) and [Norbus Ironrune](../Norbus%20Ironrune.md) claimed a gold mine nead the [Dwarven Excavation](../Dwarven%20Excavation.md) site, as well as the site itself.
+They tried to claim [Axeholm](../Axeholm.md), as well, but Harbin pre-empted Halia and asked the [Lords Alliance](../groups/Lords%20Alliance.md) to help resolve the issue.

 ## Rough timeline